Fayetteville Patriots

 The Fayetteville Patriots were an NBA Development League team based in Fayetteville, North Carolina, United States.
-Its logo design features a bald eagle's head and a basketball in the middle of a capital letter "P" with stars and stripes filling the rest of it.

 Franchise history

 In 2001, the Fayetteville Patriots became one of the National Basketball Development League's eight charter franchises.
+Jeff Capel II was hired as coach.
 They played their home games at the Cumberland County Crown Coliseum in Fayetteville, North Carolina.
 The league would later re-brand as the NBA Development League (or D-League) in 2005.

-The Fayetteville Patriots finished last in the D-League in 2005–06 season with a 16–32 record.
+Capel left after the 2004–05 season.
+The Patriots finished last in the D-League in the 2005–06 season with a 16–32 record.
 They got a lift in late February and early March, with the acquisition of Amir Johnson and Alex Acker from the Detroit Pistons.
-On May 2, 2006, The D-League decided to no longer field a team in Fayetteville.
+On May 2, 2006, the D-League decided to no longer field a team in Fayetteville.
 The announcement came a day after the league decided the same fate for the Roanoke Dazzle franchise, based in Roanoke, Virginia.